TCR's Weekly Market Summary...

 Tulia Livestock Auction - Tulia TX

-Compared to last week: Yearling steers and heifers sold steady to 3.00 lower.
-Trade remains active as the drought continues and yearlings are having to come off of wheat early.
+Compared to last week: Feeder steers and heifers sold 2.00 to 3.00 lower.
+Trade was fairly active on good demand.
+Drought continues as cattleman are hoping for a rain soon.

 Farmers & Ranchers Livestock Commission Co. - Salina KS

 Receipts: 3070 Last Week: 3698 Year Ago: 5806